Original Medicare vs. Medicare Advantage – What’s the Difference?

 If you sign up for Original Medicare and later decide you would like to try a Medicare Advantage Plan—or vice versa—be aware that there are only certain enrollment periods when you are allowed to make changes.

-Below is a summary of the key differences between Original Medicare and Medicare Advantage.
+Key differences between Original Medicare and Medicare Advantage.

 Costs